 Way too many practices do not have all three pieces of the puzzle together.
 Some have great team members but lack the processes, systems, and tools to help them do their best work.
 Others have a strong team with processes and systems but no tools to make them easier.
 Once I had all three pieces working together, my practice growth skyrocketed.
 I worked less and made a lot more.
 And my team was supported and set up to succeed.

-To learn more about building a productive, profitable practice, Dental Profit Academy.
-There, you will find several courses, systems, and tools to support you and your team.
+To learn more about building a productive, profitable practice, our team of expert coaches and training resources in our Delivering WOW Platinum Mastermind Program can help.
 You can also join my free Dental Marketing and Profits Facebook group, where thousands of dentists and I help each other build better practices.